Nicholas II: Collapse

 On 23 February 1917 in Petrograd, a combination of very severe cold weather and acute food shortages caused people to break into shops and bakeries to get bread and other necessities.
 In the streets, red banners appeared and the crowds chanted "Down with the German woman!
 Down with Protopopov!
 Down with the war!
 Down with the Tsar!"

 Police shot at the populace which incited riots.
 The troops in the capital were poorly motivated and their officers had no reason to be loyal to the regime, with the bulk of the tsar's loyalists away fighting World War I. In contrast, the soldiers in Petrograd were angry, full of revolutionary fervor and sided with the populace.

-The Tsar's Cabinet begged Nicholas to return to the capital and offered to resign completely.
-The Tsar, 800 kilometres (500 mi) away, misinformed by the Minister of the Interior Alexander Protopopov that the situation was under control, ordered that firm steps be taken against the demonstrators.
+The tsar's Cabinet begged Nicholas to return to the capital and offered to resign completely.
+The tsar, 800 kilometres (500 mi) away, misinformed by the Minister of the Interior Alexander Protopopov that the situation was under control, ordered that firm steps be taken against the demonstrators.
 For this task, the Petrograd garrison was quite unsuitable.
 The cream of the old regular army had been destroyed in Poland and Galicia.
 In Petrograd, 170,000 recruits, country boys or older men from the working-class suburbs of the capital itself, were available under the command of officers at the front and cadets not yet graduated from the military academies.
 The units in the capital, although many bore the names of famous Imperial Guard regiments, were in reality rear or reserve battalions of these regiments, the regular units being away at the front.
 Many units, lacking both officers and rifles, had never undergone formal training.

-General Khabalov attempted to put the Tsar's instructions into effect on the morning of Sunday, 11 March 1917.
-Despite huge posters ordering people to keep off the streets, vast crowds gathered and were only dispersed after some 200 had been shot dead, though a company of the Volinsky Regiment fired into the air rather than into the mob, and a company of the Pavlovsky Life Guards shot the officer who gave the command to open fire.
-Nicholas, informed of the situation by Rodzianko, ordered reinforcements to the capital and suspended the Duma.
+General Khabalov attempted to put the tsar's instructions into effect on the morning of Sunday, 11 March 1917.
+Despite huge posters ordering people to keep off the streets, vast crowds gathered and were only dispersed after some 200 had been shot dead, though a company of the Volhynian Regiment fired into the air rather than into the mob, and a company of the Pavlovsky Life Guards shot the officer who gave the command to open fire.
+Nicholas, informed of the situation by Mikhail Rodzianko, ordered reinforcements to the capital and suspended the Duma.
 However, it was too late.